Technical Diary, Day 1

 "runtimes" as it were.

-For instance, when compiling a simple test program using futhark opencl
+For instance, when compiling a simple test program using futhark opencl, we

 // Start of util.h. ... // Start of timing.h. ... // Start of values.h. ... // Start of tuning.h. ... // Start of lock.h. ... // Start of free_list.h. ... // Start of opencl.h. ...